+The Board of Directors currently consists of seven members and has no vacancies.
 On the recommendation of the Governance and Nominating Committee, the Board of Directors has nominated the seven persons named below for election as directors at the Annual Meeting.
-If elected, each nominee will serve until his or her term expires at the 2019 annual meeting of stockholders or until his or her successor is duly elected and qualified.
-All of the nominees are currently serving as directors and were elected to the Board at the 2017 annual meeting of stockholders except for U.S. Army General (retired) Lloyd J. Austin III, who was elected to the Board in September 2017.
-General Austin was initially identified to the Board as a potential director by a non-management director.
+If elected, each nominee will serve until his or her term expires at the 2020 annual meeting of stockholders or until his or her successor is duly elected and qualified.
+All of the nominees are currently serving as directors and were elected to the Board at the 2018 annual meeting of stockholders.
 Each nominee has agreed to be named in this Proxy Statement and to serve if elected.